DjangoForAll/Django-Course/Level_2/Content/2_OOP_and_python/2_inheritance.md

 The Animal Class in turn inherits from the LivingThing class.
 The LivingThing class has a method called `breathe` which prints out the string `I am alive`.

 This is called inheritance.
-Specifically, In this case Multi Level Inheritance.
+Specifically, In this case, Multi-Level Inheritance.

-Classes can also override methods in its parents, this is used to redefine the behavior of a method.
+Classes can also override methods in their parents, this is used to redefine the behavior of a method.

 for example